tatedata/data-analyst-interview/README.md

 https://www.datacamp.com/community/blog/jupyter-notebook-r

 If you would prefer to use a different tool, please feel free.

 ## SQL

 It is possible to answer this test using SQL alone.
-If this is your prefereen
+If this is your preference

 Submissions should be returned to **{email address}** by **{date} **